telefonicaid/fiware-orion/doc/manuals/user/known_limitations.md

 carefully" text.
 Developers of the HTTP library in which Orion Context Broker is based seem to be funny guys :) :)

-If you find this 1MB limit too coarse, send us an email so we can consider your feedback in future releases.
+If this 1 MB limit doesn't work for you, you can change it using the CLI option -payloadMaxSize.
+But, this is untested territory.
+At your own risk ...

 ## Notification maximum size